-Wigs are very popular right now, you can buy them all over the place, in local shops or on the internet.
+Wigs are very popular right now, for both mainstream and cosplay use- you can buy them all over the place, in local shops or on the internet.
 They come in a seemingly endless range of colors, styles and prices.
 You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be re-styled using heat tools.
-So why spend substantially more money and time having a wig or beard made to order?
+In short, it’s never been easier to find a decent wig ‘off the rack’.
+So why spend substantially more money and time having a wig made to order?

 The short answer is, quality.
 The longer answer is that the cheaper and more accessible options might work perfectly well for many uses, but what about the other times?
 Let’s say you spent hours of your time sourcing the perfect fabric and materials, more hours painstakingly sewing your garment, and a whole other bunch of hours tracking down the accessories and props and designing your makeup.
 If you’ve put that much time, energy, love and, yes, money, into creating the very best costume, it’s worth considering having the wig or facial hair made to go with it.

 The right fit.
-Let’s say you manage to track down a wig in the right color and mostly the right style.
-The hairline is even decent on it, since it has a shallow machine-made lace front.
-Many people might be able to use the wig as it is, which is great.
+Let’s say you manage to track down a wig in the right color and mostly the right overall look.
+The hairline is even decent.
+Many people might be able to use the wig as it is.
 But what if this wig doesn’t fit your head?
-Your put it on, and you pull and you tug, and it doesn’t cover your nape.
+You put it on, and you pull and you tug, and it doesn’t cover your nape.
 Or your forehead.
 Or your ears.
 Fitting issues get worse with updos and short hairstyles.

 The right hairline.
-This tends to be the weakest link for most mass produced wigs.
-You’re going to need a good hairline unless you are planning to wear heavy bangs or a hat.
-Does your character have his or her hair pulled back for their face?
+This tends to be the weakest link for most mass-produced wigs.
+You’re going to need a lace front hairline unless you are planning to wear heavy bangs or a hat.
+Do you want to have the wig hair pulled back from your face?
 Then you need a wig with a lace front hairline.
 And that hairline needs to match up well enough with your own hairline to cover it completely.
-This is really important if your own hair is very dark but your wig is white or light, or if your own hairline is quite a bit higher or thinner than the desired style.
+The lace front needs to match your skin tone and and the shape of your forehead and face.
+The density and direction of the hair should be consistent with your hairline or that of the character or source.

 The right style.
 You’re going to need to either buy a wig that looks exactly like the hairstyle you’re going for, or you’re going to have to try and re-style it to do what you need.
 If you’re comfortable with hair and wig styling, then you’ll probably do great with a purchased piece.
 If styling isn’t in your wheelhouse, then it might be good to job that out.

 The right hair.
-This goes back to quality, and also the getting the right wig for the job.
-You do get what you pay for and if realism and believability are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
-That means carefully chosen, good looking, realistic, durable hair, in an appealing color or colors and the appropriate texture.
-This is really important for facial hair, historical or historical-ish characters or characters who have hair that needs to look and act like “real” hair.
+If realism and believability are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
+That means carefully chosen, good looking, realistic, durable hair, in the right colors and the appropriate texture.
+This is especially important for facial hair, historical or historical-ish characters, or a wig that needs to look and act like “real” hair.

-It’s not just about using human hair, either – choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic of the piece, or because a wig can be created successfully from a good synthetic hair at a lower price point.
-Whenever possible, we try to present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget – some projects work well with both human or synthetic hairs, and some don’t.
+It’s not just about using human hair, either.
+Choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic of the piece, or because a wig can be created successfully from a good synthetic hair at a lower price point.
+We present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget.
+Some projects work well with both human or synthetic hairs, and some don’t.
+You can read more about the differences between synthetic and human hair for wig making here.
 Having knowledgeable artisans to cover the pros and cons of different hair fibers ensures you get the best possible result, and allows you to make an informed decision.

-In general, if you’re doing a project and you can tick off two or more of the above points, then you might want to consider a custom wig.
-If you’re just doing the project casually, or for a single event, then it might not make sense to have a piece made.
-But if you plan to wear your wig or beard frequently or for the next decade, you’ll probably be happier in long run if you get your pieces made to order.
+In general, if you’re doing a project and you can tick off two or more of the above points, then consider a custom wig.
+If you’re doing the project casually, or for a single event, then it might not make sense to have a piece made.
+But if you plan to wear your wig or beard frequently, you’ll probably be happier in the long run if you get your pieces made to order.